-Along with the forum and the brochure, members of the working group have been visiting PSC chapters to present and discuss important information on Social Security, Medicare, Medicaid, and pensions.
+Along with the forums and the brochure, members of the working group have been visiting PSC chapters to present and discuss important information on Social Security, Medicare, Medicaid, and pensions.
 These activities are motivated by a desire to interest and engage the whole union, both in-service and retiree members, in this important project.
 It will take the energy of all of us, now and in the future, to maintain and advance the safety net benefits so essential to all of us.
 (A slide show used at these chapter presentations is available as a Powerpoint presentation and a PDF.)

 The work of the Social Safety Net Working Group complements that of the PSC on budget and contract issues, particularly as the response to the attack on public sector pensions affects how we fight against CUNY budget cuts and for a successor PSC-CUNY contract.
 As a result, the Social Safety Net Working Group will coordinate its work with the PSC Legislative and Contract Negotiating committees.

 The PSC Safety Net Working Group produces a monthly e-newsletter with news and activities keyed to the defense and expansion of the social safety net.
 Click here if you would like to subscribe.

 Join the work of the Safety Net Working Group: Now that the work has been expanded to a union-wide campaign, the Safety Net Working Group welcomes active as well as retiree members to join its effort.
 If you are interested, contact one of the group’s co-chairs:

 We also welcome other organizations and activists to join us.
 You can contact us by clicking here.

 Seeking Personal Stories About Social Security: Do you have a story about social security benefits that you would like to share with the membership?